By Jess Vento on April 6, 2021 at 9:00 AM

 If there’s one thing we learned from public companies implementing the new lease standard, it’s that waiting until the last minute adds more stress and risks audit problems down the road.

 Your clients rely on your advice to guide their actions.
 Encouraging them to take steps today to prepare for the new lease standard not only helps their team but also relieves audit fee pressure on you, come next year.

 Help clients adjust their mindset and get ready for the new lease standard while there’s still plenty of time.

 Remind clients of the start dates

-The implementation date might seem like it’s still far off, but we’re already in the second quarter of 2021.
+The implementation date might seem like it’s still far off, but we’re already in the fourth quarter of 2021.
 The table below lists when the new lease standards are effective for the following fiscal year.

 |New lease standard||Effective for fiscal years beginning on or after||Notes|

 |ASC 842||December 25, 2021||This effective date is for non-pubic companies.
 Public companies are already using the new lease standard as of fiscal years starting after December 15, 2018.|